philcluff/aten-hdmi-smart-bridge/README.md

 curl localhost:8080/input/1
 ```

-The HTTP verb does not matter.
+The HTTP verb used does not matter.

 ### MQTT